 Acid-base disorders are divided into two broad categories:

-- Those that affect respiration and cause changes in CO2 concentration are called respiratory acidosis (low pH) and respiratory alkalosis (high pH).
+- Those that affect respiration and cause changes in pH due to changes in CO2 concentration are called respiratory acidosis (low pH) and respiratory alkalosis (high pH).
 Respiratory acid-base disorders are commonly due to lung diseases or conditions that affect normal breathing.

-- Disorders that affect HCO3- concentration are called metabolic acidosis (low pH) and metabolic alkalosis (high pH).
+- Disorders that affect metabolism and cause changes in pH due to either increased acid production or decreased base are called metabolic acidosis (low pH) and metabolic alkalosis (high pH).
 Metabolic acid-base disorders may be due to kidney disease, electrolyte disturbances, severe vomiting or diarrhea, ingestion of certain drugs and toxins, and diseases that affect normal metabolism (e.g., diabetes).